linode/developers/hugo/content/networking/dns/dns-manager-overview.md

 6. If you want to add a *slave zone* instead of a master zone, click the **I wanted a slave zone** link to the lower right.

-    {: .note}
+    {{< note >}}
 > In order for Linode's DNS servers to function as slaves, your DNS master server must notify and allow AXFR requests from the following IP addresses:
     >
     >     104.237.137.10
     >     65.19.178.10